 Thrush is a common yeast infection that can affect men and women.
-Although it's relatively harmless, thrush can be quite uncomfortable, a little embarrassing, and may keep coming back despite repeated treatments.
+Although it's relatively harmless, thrush can be uncomfortable, embarrassing and may keep coming back despite repeated treatments.

 Thrush can affect several areas of the body, including the armpits, the groin, and the mouth, although it's far more common in the genital area.
 While thrush is not technically classed as a sexually transmitted infection (STI), it is possible for thrush to be caused by and passed on through sexual intercourse.

 You may notice a white discharge with a thrush infection in the genitals.
 It's odourless and has a cottage-cheese-like texture.
 You'll also experience itching, irritation, and a stinging sensation during sexual intercourse or when urinating.
 Men may struggle to pull the foreskin back.

 Anyone with oral thrush will notice a thick, white coating on top of the tongue.
 This may also cause bad breath and an unpleasant taste.
 On other body parts, thrush manifests as a red, itchy rash that scales over with a white or yellow discharge.

 Humans carry certain types of yeast called Candida.
 They're present on the skin's surface and throughout the intestinal tracts and are entirely harmless.
 Candida is usually regulated by the immune system or by competing microorganisms.

 But certain external factors can upset this natural balance, allowing the Candida to grow unchecked, leading to a thrush infection.